The archive is located on the first floor of the WIlliam C. Jason Library in room 121.

 3) By Phone - You may also call the University Archivist at 302-857-6130.

-In order to give your request the fullest consideration, the University Archivist will reply to your initial reference request within 1 business day.
+In order to give your request the fullest consideration, the University Archivist will acknowledge your initial reference request within 1 business day.
 However, it may take up to 3 days to fulfill your request.
 Many collections are currently unprocessed and require extenuated periods of time to search.
 Your patience is appreciated.